Gxgabyte/Gxgabyte/README.md

 - ⚡ Fun facts:
   - I live in the smallest State of Germany (which is not a German City State) called the Saarland
   - I have a Cambridge Certificate in Advanced English (C1) and I'm currently working on a C2 level
-  - Apart from English, I speak German (my native language), Spanish, and French (a little)
+  - Apart from English, I speak German (my native language), Spanish and French (a little)
   - I'm a 12th grade student and about to finish school with the 'Abitur', equivalent to the High school diploma or the A-Levels

 <!---